-CICIAMS has been in existence since 1933, when ,after a meeting at Basel,Switzerland,1928 several Catholic Nurse Associations met again at Lourdes, France and members decided to create an international professional organisation for Catholic Nurses.
-The name CICIAMS is an anacronym formed of the intial letter of each word of the French description of the organization :Comite International Catholique des Infirmieres et Assistantes Medico-Sociales.
+CICIAMS has been in existence since July 1933, when ,after a meeting at Basel,Switzerland,1928 several Catholic Nurse Associations met again at Lourdes, France for the first International Catholic Nurses Conference attended by 868 nurses from 10 nations and selected founder members of CICIAMS created an international professional organisation for Catholic Nurses.
+The name CICIAMS is an acronym formed of the intial letter of each word of the French description of the organization :Comite International Catholique des Infirmieres et Assistantes Medico-Sociales.
 Sr Marie d'Airoles, the founder of the French Catholic nurses organization was a prominent key worker in the setting up of the new CICIAMS international organization.
 The first presidency and secretariat of CICIAMS were estabished in France .

 Since 1947 CICIAMS has also become a member of , or had representation for, at least 9 other International Organisations such as WHO, UNESCO, UNICEF and ILO .
 CICIAMS holds an international conference every 4 years , hosted by a member country, to discuss Catholic/Christian and medical ethics and share ideas and experiences of Catholics nurses in a changing world.